 The Uniqueness of the Kinderdijk Windmills

 You won’t find a windmill complex like the Kinderdijk Windmills anywhere else in the world.
 The ingenious system of windmills and pumping stations has kept the soil dry here for centuries.
 It is a constant struggle between human brains and the power of the water.
-Visitors come from all across the world to experience this unique piece of history for themselves.
+Visitors come from across the world to experience this unique piece of history.

 Kinderdijk is a monument to the history of humankind, and they were officially made a UNESCO World Heritage Site in 1997.
 The story of Kinderdijk is now a genuine part of world history, protected for future generations to visit and experience.